jbx-protocol/juice-docs-v1/protocol/api/contracts/jbpaymentterminalstore/read/currentreclaimableoverflowof1.md

   @param _tokenCount The number of tokens to make the calculation with, as a fixed point number with 18 decimals.
   @param _useTotalOverflow A flag indicating whether the overflow used in the calculation should be summed from all of the project's terminals.
 If false, overflow should be limited to the amount in the specified `_terminal`.

-  @return The amount of overflowed tokens that can be reclaimed.
+  @return The amount of overflowed tokens that can be reclaimed, as a fixed point number with the same number of decimals as the provided `_terminal`.
 */
 function currentReclaimableOverflowOf(
   IJBPaymentTerminal _terminal,